USAID-OHA-SI/coRps/2022-04-25/rbb-strings.md

     ## [1] "x,y"

-`str_c()` is also vectorized, meaning that will output shorter vectors based on a character vector.
-Let’s take a look at an example that we would use with PEPFAR data.
+`str_c()` is also vectorized, meaning that it will output shorter vectors based on a character vector.
+Let’s take a look at an example that we might see with PEPFAR data.

-Let’s say that we are working with some country-level data and we want to create a naming convention so that each output is consistently named.
+Let’s say that we are working with some country-level data and we want to create a naming convention so that each output file has a consistent naming convention.

 We’d first want to store the countries that we are working with as a character vector.
-We can then use `str_c()` and get a unique string vector output for each file name.
+We can then use `str_c()` and generate a unique string vector output for each file name.

 ``` r